ybalkind/davidklaing.github.io/_posts/2018-11-27-step-by-step.md

 title: "Size-constrained gradient descent and the Cauchy-Schwarz inequality, explained step-by-step"
 description: An explanation of the relationship between the Cauchy-Schwarz inequality and gradient descent.
 categories: "blog"
-published: false
+published: true
 ---

 Some friends and I have been working our way through Michael Nielsen's excellent book, [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
-One of the exercises in chapter 1 forced me to flex some math muscles that I haven't used in a long time, so I thought I would write up the answer that my friend Matthew helped me understand.
+One of the exercises in chapter 1 forced me to flex some math muscles that I haven't used in a long time, so I thought I would write up the answer that my friend [Matthew](https://twitter.com/mattyj612) helped me understand.

 ## The problem